American Council on Education: End of the twentieth century (1976–2000)

-The New Millennium (2001–Present)
+Twenty-first century (2001–present)

-In an effort led by Dartmouth College's (NH) President James Wright, ACE assisted Senator Jim Webb (D-VA) in drafting the Post-9/11 Veterans Educational Assistance Act of 2008, which expanded higher education benefits to veterans of 9/11 military service and their immediate families.
+In an effort led by Dartmouth College's (NH) president James Wright, ACE assisted Senator Jim Webb (D-VA) in drafting the Post-9/11 Veterans Educational Assistance Act of 2008, which expanded higher education benefits to veterans of 9/11 military service and their immediate families.
 ACE also assisted Senator Daniel Akaka of Hawaii in drafting the Post-9/11 Veterans Educational Assistance Improvements Act of 2010, which amended and improved the 2008 legislation, including benefits for some National Guard service members.

 With donations from private contributors, the Council began a seven-year effort in 2007 to provide academic support to more than 750 severely injured service members through a program called Severely Injured Military Veterans: Fulfilling Their Dreams (SIMV).
 SIMV provided support services to service members, veterans, and their family members during their recovery at Walter Reed National Military Medical Center in Bethesda, Maryland.

-After implementing Solutions for Our Future, a three-year campaign about the importance of higher education in society, ACE worked with the Ad Council and the Lumina Foundation to create 2007’s KnowHow2GO, a program designed to help low-income, first-generation middle school students prepare for college.
+After implementing Solutions for Our Future, a three-year campaign about the importance of higher education in society, ACE worked with the Ad Council and the Lumina Foundation to create 2007's KnowHow2GO, a program designed to help low-income, first-generation middle school students prepare for college.
 In 2011, ACE launched the American College Application Campaign, a national initiative conducted state by state to assist low-income, first-generation high school seniors to complete and submit at least one college application.
 That same year, ACE helped convene the National Commission on Higher Education Attainment to improve college student retention and degree completion.

 ACE has filed more than 200 amicus curiae (friend of the court) briefs over the years.
-Among them are submissions in 2003 to the U.S. Supreme Court in the University of Michigan's Grutter v.
-Bollinger case, and in 2013 and 2015 in the Court's two reviews of lower court rulings in Fisher v.
-University of Texas at Austin.
+Among them are submissions in 2003 to the U.S. Supreme Court on behalf of the University of Michigan in Grutter v.
+Bollinger, in 2013 and 2015 in the Court's two reviews of lower court rulings in Fisher v.
+University of Texas at Austin, and in 2022 to the Supreme Court regarding the Students for Fair Admissions (SFFA) v.
+Harvard and SFFA v.
+The University of North Carolina at Chapel Hill cases.

 In 2013, ACE President Molly Corbett Broad, along with 15 other higher education leaders, was invited by a bipartisan group of U.S. senators to be a part of the Task Force on Federal Regulation of Higher Education.
 William E. Kirwan, then chancellor of the University System of Maryland, and Nicholas S. Zeppos, chancellor of Vanderbilt University, co-chaired the task force, while ACE was requested to provide staff support.
 The culminating report, Recalibrating Regulation of Colleges and Universities, was released in 2015.